alfredsaveron/vsIUE/weeks/3/arithmetic.md

-# C# Language: Detailed Arithmetic Operators and Operation Priorities
+# Detailed Arithmetic Operators and Operation Priorities

 In C#, arithmetic operators are used to perform basic mathematical operations on numerical values.
 This guide provides comprehensive information about arithmetic operators and their operation priorities.